sueszli/blog/choosing a language.md

+# which programming language should i use for my next project?

-this ranking is specifically for teams that build web backends / distributed systems.
+this ranking is specifically for teams that build distributed web backends.

-i was inspired to write this, by theo/t3's video ["performance doesn't matter...until it does."
+i was inspired to write this, by theo/t3's video called ["performance doesn't matter...until it does."
 ](https://www.youtube.com/watch?v=2Z4fZtSKlcE).

 we take a look at technologies and tools that developers currently use ("popularity") and want to use in the future ("growth").